Bikranshu/react-native-app/README.md

 ### 2. Firebase

-- Find firebase.example.js file in src directory, rename it to firebase.js and edit it with your firebase app configuration.
+- Find firebase.example.js file in app/constants directory, rename it to firebase.js and edit it with your firebase app configuration.

 ### 3. Installation